 Step 7- Glue your ribbon loop for hanging at the top, then pin all the way around, leaving a small gap.

-Step 9- Add some stuffing and then sew it shut!
+Step 9- Sew around the edges and either pause to shove some stuffing in while sewing, or leave a gap, add some stuffing and then sew it shut!
 Trim any weird overlaps around the edges and hang that pretty ornament up on the tree!